node-pre-gyp

 the option as declared in package.json.
 In addition to being able to

-you can also pass
+pass --build-from-source you can also pass

-where myapp
+--build-from-source=myapp where myapp is the

 name of your module.

-For example: npm install --build-from-source=myapp
+For example: npm install --build-from-source=myapp.
+This

 is useful if:

-.- The larger app also depends on other modules installed with
+myappis referenced in the package.json of a larger app and thereforemyappis being installed as a dependency withnpm install.- The larger app also depends on other modules installed with

-- You only want to trigger a source compile for
+node-pre-gyp - You only want to trigger a source compile for

-and the other modules.
+myappand the other modules.

 Configuring